shuangqiu123/UniMelb-Data-Science/README.md

 For a (very very) neat timetable planner for university, visit my mate Rohyl's [lookahead](https://lookahead.rohyl.io/) which has the cleanest interface ever and has saved me numerous time for sorting out my timetable.
 Although next year onwards will follow a preference based system, I still highly recommend you check it out!

 ## About Me
-- Data Science Consultant at DXC Technology
+- Data Engineer, Consultant at DXC Technology
 - Graduated 2019 with a major in Data Science (UniMelb)
 - Tutor/Demonstrator for Foundations of Computing (COMP10001) and Algorithm & Data Structures (COMP20003)
 - Experienced as a Cloud Architect (AWS, Azure and GCP), Data Engineer and as a Data Analyst.